trier257/DataProductsClassShinyApp/README.md

 somewhat arbitrarily, to use the model with osmolarity instead of conductivity.
 This resulted in a predictor function based on 5 measurements.
 The various models examined and their performance accuracy can be seen in urine_EDA.Rmd.

+Note: when plugging values into a logistic regression model, the value that is predicted is the log odds of having the condition (here, having calcium oxalate crystals).
+This log odds can be converted to an odds of having the condition by exponentiating the log odds.
+Then the odds can be converted to a probability with this formula: probability = odds/(1+odds).
+This is the formula used to return a predicted probability in the app.
+See server.R, the function crystalPred.

 Link to ShinyApp at shinyapp.io: https://trier257.shinyapps.io/ProjShiny/

 Link to RPubs presentation: http://rpubs.com/Trier/58801